 If you prefer a snug fit and don’t want your feet to move around, ASICS is a great brand for you.
 It’s especially popular among master’s runners because your feet will stay nice and secure.
 But if you don’t like tight shoes, you won’t like ASICS.

 New Balance, by contrast, is a great option if you like a wide toe box and a roomier shoe in general.
-Although I don’t have wide feet, I prefer New Balance to ASICS because my feet just have more breathing room.
+Although my feet aren’t too wide, I prefer New Balance to ASICS because my feet just have more breathing room.

 To me, New Balance shoes feel plenty secure while still giving the flexibility that I like.
 I may feel differently as an older runner, but I definitely prefer New Balance shoes now.

 The cost of running shoe brands can vary widely, but the average price for ASICS and New Balance is actually fairly similar.
 For example, ASICS tends to cost around $120 a pair like their popular GT-2000 model, while New Balance comes in around $125.

 This means that you can expect to spend about the same amount of money on a pair of ASICS shoes as on a pair of New Balance shoes, so if you’re still not sure which brand you might prefer, cost isn’t going to be a deciding factor.

 As someone who has owned and used both ASICS and New Balance shoes, I can assure you that either option is a good one.

 If you’re looking for a snug, secure fit, go for a pair of ASICS.
 But if you like something flexible and slightly wider, then New Balance is your better option.
 If possible, it’s good to go to the store and actually try shoes on to see what feels most comfortable to you.

 At the end of the day, the shoe that is best for you is the shoe that you’re always looking forward to wearing because it feels so good!